enricobn/rasm/README.md

 # RASM

 A native compiler (for now it produces only 386 linux executables) for a "not pure" functional language.
-It is still in experimental phase (and probably it will always be..).
+It is still in experimental phase (and probably it will always be...).
 **It is not secure, so try it at your own risk!!!**

 ## Build